Michiel van Kampen: Personal life

-van Kampien met his wife at Treasure Valley Community College, and they moved to Boise after his playing career ended.
+van Kampen met his wife at Treasure Valley Community College, and they moved to Boise after his playing career ended.
 They have two daughters.
+He earned a bachelor's degree in international business and business administration 2000.

-van Kampien's sister Judith van Kampen was a softball pitcher for the Dutch women's softball national team and was the first Dutch woman to play NCAA Division I softball, for the University of Nevada.
+van Kampien's sister Judith van Kampen is a former softball pitcher for the Dutch women's national softball team and was the first Dutch woman to play NCAA Division I softball, for the Nevada Wolf Pack.
 They both played for the Netherlands in the 2008 Summer Olympics.